What is a public contract?

 Reserved Contracts

-Certain public contracts or lots are reserved organizations employing persons with disabilities, disadvantaged persons (also known as ‘inclusive companies’), prisoners or persons who are out of work to a greater extent than traditional companies.
+Certain public contracts or lots are reserved structures (also known as ‘inclusive companies’) employing persons with disabilities, disadvantaged persons, prisoners or persons who are far from work to a greater extent than traditional companies.

 The minimum proportion of disabled, disadvantaged or detained workers employed by such structures shall be 50%.